 - Deadline: Rolling admission

 - Overview: This course from the University of Rochester teaches students how our genetic codes make everyone unique.
-Learn how traits are passed on and how genetic breakthroughs can change medicine.
+You'll learn how traits are passed on and how genetic breakthroughs can change medicine.
 The course covers stem cell therapy, gene editing, and how designing traits can affect treatment and health outcomes.
-At the end of the course, students will create a capstone project identifying a particular disease and discussing how personalized medicine might be used to treat it.
+At the end, students will create a capstone project identifying a particular disease and discussing how personalized medicine might be used to treat it.

 - Host: EnergyMag.net